2022 Comhairle nan Eilean Siar election: Boundary changes

-Following the implementation of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and Comhairle nan Eilean Siar.
+Following the implementation of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and the Western Isles.
 The act allowed for single- or two-member wards to be created to allow for better representation of island communities.
 As a result, the number wards was increased from nine to 11 but the number of councillors was reduced from 31 to 29.
 The An Taobh Siar agus Nis ward was the only ward to remain with the same boundaries but the number of councillors was reduced from four to three.
 There were changes to the boundaries for the Loch a Tuath, Sgìre an Rubha, Steòrnabhagh a Tuath and Steòrnabhagh a Deas wards but the number of councillors remained the same for each except Sgìre an Rubha which was reduced to two seats.
 New dual-member wards were created for Barraigh agus Bhatarsaigh, Na Hearadh, Sgìr' Ùige agus Carlabhagh, Sgìre nan Loch and Uibhist a Tuath.

+Candidates

+The total number of candidates fell from 60 in 2017 to 50.
+The number of independent candidates (37) outstripped any individual party but fell by 11 from the previous election.
+The SNP stood nine candidates; the same as they had in 2017 and more than any other party.
+The Conservatives stood just two candidates, down from three in 2017.
+For the first time, the Greens (one) and the Alba Party (one) fielded candidates in a Comhairle nan Eilean Siar election.
+Following the result of the previous election which saw no women elected to the council, there was a drive to increase the number of women standing.
+In total, eight women stood across the 11 wards – an increase of one from 2017.

 Controversy

 After nominations closed on 30 March 2022, two wards – Barraigh agus Bhatarsaigh and Sgìr' Ùige agus Carlabhagh – received less candidates than seats available.
-Both are dual member wards and only one person stood for election in each.
-As a result, both candidates – along with the two candidates who stood for election in the dual-member Sgìre an Rubha ward – will be automatically elected without a poll being conducted.
+Both are dual-member wards and only one person stood for election in each.
+As a result, both candidates – along with the two candidates who stood for election in the dual-member Sgìre an Rubha ward – were automatically elected without a poll being conducted.
 The lack of interest in standing for election was called a "threat to local democracy" by the Greens.
-Across Scotland, 18 councillors will be automatically elected because the number of candidates was not enough to trigger an election.
-During the 2017 local elections in Scotland, just three council wards were uncontested but votes were held in every ward in both 2007 and 2012 – the first elections to use multi-member wards and the Single transferable vote.
-By-elections will be organised in Barraigh agus Bhatarsaigh and Sgìr' Ùige agus Carlabhagh to elect a second councillor.
+Across Scotland, 18 councillors were automatically elected because the number of candidates was not enough to trigger an election.
+During the 2017 local elections in Scotland, just three council wards were uncontested, but votes were held in every ward in both 2007 and 2012 – the first elections to use multi-member wards and STV.
+By-elections were organised in Barraigh agus Bhatarsaigh and Sgìr' Ùige agus Carlabhagh to elect a second councillor.
 Public disinterest in standing for election to local councils has been linked to the "ridiculous" size of some local authorities and the low pay councillors receive for their work.